DeadMeme5441/google-adk-extras/README.md

 [![Docs](https://img.shields.io/badge/docs-site-brightgreen)](https://deadmeme5441.github.io/google-adk-extras/)
 [![Docs Build](https://github.com/DeadMeme5441/google-adk-extras/actions/workflows/docs.yml/badge.svg)](https://github.com/DeadMeme5441/google-adk-extras/actions/workflows/docs.yml)

 Production-ready extensions for Google ADK (Agent Development Kit).
-This library adds durable service backends (sessions, artifacts, memory), practical credential services (OAuth2/JWT/Basic), and clean FastAPI wiring so you can run ADK agents with real storage and auth.
+This library adds durable service backends (sessions, artifacts, memory) and clean FastAPI wiring (with optional streaming) so you can run ADK agents with real storage.

 What this is not: a fork of ADK.
 It builds on ADK’s core runtime, agents, tools and callbacks, and drops in where ADK expects services and a web server.